 Requirement 7: Restrict access to cardholder data by business need-to-know

-• Restrict access based on need to know and “deny all” unless specifically allows
+• Restrict access based on the need to know and “deny all” unless allowed explicitly

 • Document security policies and operational procedures, as well as communicate those and ensure they are in use